ax-sh/postgres-rest-api/README.md

-# POC testing postgres postgrest with bruno
+# POC testing postgres postgrest with bruno with docker compose

 ### 1. **Check the Docker Compose File**